Tucson Elementary Teaching Schools

 The Bachelor of Science in Education with a specialization in elementary education is designed for students seeking teacher certification in addition to a bachelor's degree.
 Students are required to complete general education, education, elective and diversity courses, which may or may not fulfill other requirements.

-Master of Education with Continuing Professional Emphasis
+Master of Education in Elementary Education with Continuing Professional Emphasis

 Pima Community College